transimprove/Transimprove/README.md

 ## SklearnExperimentDigits.py

 This implementation uses sacred to save the parameters in a database and these parameters can be viewed with omniboard in a GUI.
+See the docs at https://sacred.readthedocs.io for more info about sacred.
 Before starting this experiment, make sure to start the omniboard/mongodb docker containers using:
 ```bash
 ➜ docker-compose up -d